WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 More electrons mean smaller cell volumes and mass.
 Remember electrons provide energy with no mass thermodyanmically.
 This is why I told you obesity was an inflammatory brain condition at its very core.
 This is the giant circle of life I laid out in the Hormone 101 blog post over 3 years ago.

 Becoming an Epi-Paleo Rx Translator for optimal wellness

 When we see an altered hormone panel in clinical practice it might signal something small now, but it could morph into something your mind might not even comprehend.
 If this continues long enough you will wind up with some major health changes that become very complex and very difficult to treat.
-These diseases are treated only when they become firmly entrenched and obvious to most clinicians but the majority of patient suffering from them have the problem persist for years undetected until things worsen.
+These diseases are treated only when they become firmly entrenched and obvious to most clinicians but the majority of a patient suffering from them have the problem persist for years undetected until things worsen.
 In the next blog, we cover two of those diseases that afflict humans based upon the information in this blog and greatly expanded in the March -June 2014 webinars that are coming.
 You should seriously consider viewing these webinars via my Epi-paleo store or consider membership.
 If you do not you won’t see the entire picture I am painting.
 It is akin to seeing the Great Wall of China from a plane 30,000 feet above.
 It looks cool, but it won’t change your perspective, disease state, or your life.